EVE Thermo Review (2nd Gen, 2023 version) – Matter-ready, smart radiator valve

 Software Compatability

 EVE Thermo supports the new THREAD standard.
-As of 2023 it has been updated to cover MATTER and it works with all major smart home setups from Google, Apple, Samsung and Amazon although I was only able to review and test it with Apple Home and Google Home.
+As of 2023, it has been updated to cover MATTER, and it works with all primary smart home setups from Google, Apple, Samsung and Amazon, although I could only review and test it with Apple Home and Google Home.

-You will need the latest version of Apple iOS and the latest version of Apple Home on your smartphone.
-You will also need at least one Home Hub of some sort, an Apple HomePod Mini speaker is the minimum – iPads no longer work as a Home Hub.
+You will need your smartphone’s latest Apple iOS and Home versions.
+You will also need at least one Home Hub; an Apple HomePod Mini speaker is the minimum – iPads no longer work as a Home Hub.

-It’s probably possible to get something kinda working just with your smartphone but then you will always be limited to what is in Bluetooth range (up to 10m, or 20m with THREAD), with a properly working Apple Home you will get remote internet access.
+It’s probably possible to get something working just with your smartphone, but then you will always be limited to Bluetooth range (up to 10m or 20m with THREAD); with a properly working Apple Home, you will get remote internet access.

-Note: I had difficulty connecting to one radiator but once I switched to connecting with Matter/Thread the connection problem went away as Matter/Thread has a slightly longer range and/or the ability to better penetrate walls.
+Note: I had difficulty connecting to one radiator.
+However, once I switched to connecting with Matter/Thread, the connection problem disappeared as Matter/Thread has a slightly longer range and/or can penetrate walls better.

 EVE Thermo Installation

-Assuming EVE Thermo physically fits, you simply unscrew the old one and screw on the new one, it needs to be firmly tightened by hand.
-Whilst you have the old valve off you might want to tap the existing pin with a hammer and put some lubricant on it.
-That pin needs to move freely over its full range of movement for everything to work, it might need some force to move it but that’s OK.
+Assuming EVE Thermo physically fits, you unscrew the old one and screw on the new one, it needs to be firmly tightened by hand.
+While you have the old valve off, you might want to tap the existing pin with a hammer and put some lubricant on it.
+That pin must move freely over its entire range for everything to work.
+It might need some force to move it, but that’s OK.

 Put some AA batteries in the top compartment of the Thermo and scan the QR code with the Apple Home app.

 You will be asked to name your Thermo and digitally place it in one of the Rooms on the app.
-The app will then perform a calibration which simply means that it works out the vertical limits of the pin so it knows how much to press it down and how much to release it.
-You might have to delve into the EVE app to recalibrate Thermo if anything goes wrong.
+The app will then perform a calibration, which means that it works out the vertical limits of the pin so it knows how much to press it down and how much to release it.
+If anything goes wrong, you might have to delve into the EVE app to recalibrate Thermo.

 Apple’s Siri – Simple Use